fent/node-ytdl-core/README.md

 Use this if you only want to get metainfo from a video.

-`options` gets passed to the `request()`, it can also have a `downloadURL` property set to `true` if you want ytdl to include the download url instead of the regular one.
-In some cases, a signature needs to be deciphered, and will require ytdl to make additional requests.

 ### ytdl.downloadFromInfo(info, options)

 Once you have received metadata from a video with the `getInfo` function, you may pass that `info`, along with other `options` to `downloadFromInfo`.

-Note: Be sure to set the `downloadURL` option to `true` when you call `getInfo` or you will receive a 403 error when you call `downloadFromInfo`.

 The returned readable stream emits these additional events: